Section 1557 Summary

-Section 1557 has been in effect since the passage of the ACA and the Final Rules went into effect July 18, 2016 – with a limited exception for practices to have until October 16, 2016 for posting required notices and taglines, discussed further below.
+Section 1557 has been in effect since the passage of the ACA and the Final Rules went into effect in 2016, with an update in 2020.

 What does the law require?

-The law clarifies and extends discrimination protections on the basis of national origin, sex, and disability and adds several new procedural requirements.
+The law clarifies and extends discrimination protections on the basis of race, color, national origin, sex, age or disability.

 What changes should I know about to non-discrimination/Language Access Laws

 The Final Rule also clarifies and strengthens various non-discrimination protections that apply in the health care setting.
 Among other things, the law addresses:

 - Limited English Proficiency/Requirements for Interpretation Services.
 Most health care providers have already been required to provide language access services to patients or prospective patients with limited English proficiency.
 Under this Final Rule, all covered practices are required to “take reasonable steps to ensure meaningful access to…activities by limited English proficient individuals.”

 - Practices still have flexibility to determine how to provide meaningful access and which type of interpretation (verbal) or translation (written) services to provide.
 For example, for verbal interpretation, practices can consider options including hiring bilingual staff, using in-person interpreters, phone interpretation services or other remote services.
 Written translation can range from translation of an entire document to translation of a short description of the document to an oral translation by an interpreter.